-Helm is a standard approach which we use to manage our Kubernetes applications.
+Helm is a standard approach to tell Kubernetes about software.
 For our purposes this is most usually a JSON file describing which GitHub repo our code is in where the container is and how to start it.

-There are parts of this configuration which are site specific and parts which are generic.
+Of course there are parts of this configuration which are site specific and parts which are generic.
 For example the database URL for an application will be different in USDF and Summit, the value of the database URL is different are each site, the URL variable is the same so the application does not change only the configuration.
-Phalanx is our repository of configuration files for all of our deployments.
-Within Phalanx each application has a directory with a Helm configuration - it also has a values file for each environment to specify the specific values for that environment.
+Phalanx † is our repository of configuration files for all of our deployments.
+Within Phalanx each application has a directory with a helm configuration - it also has a values file for each environment to specify the specific values for that environment.
 Each environment also has a Vault configuration so that secrets such as database password may also be specified by an environment specific identifier.
 Finally Phalanx has a list of deployed applications on each site.

-Actual deployment is managed by $\operatorname{ArgoCD}^{\dagger}$, which provides continuous delivery for Kubernetes.
-It interprets the configuration files stored in Phalanx to deploy containers on the Kubernetes system associated with each environment.
+Actual deployment is manged by $\operatorname{ArgoCD}^{\ddagger}$.
+As the name implies ArgoCD provides continuous delivery for Kubernetes.
+It interprets the configuration files stored in Phalanx to deploy containers on the kubernetes system associated with each environment.
 Some of the current environments are listed in Table 1, typically each environment also has a dev and integration version.
 This is a powerful system which can track the main or any given branch or tag of a github repository to keep the application in sync.

-Name Environment endpoint

-base La Serena

-ccin2p3 French Data Facility

-idfprod Production RSP in GCP

-minikube GitHub Actions CI

-roe UK Data Facility

-roundtable-prod SQuaRE services

-summit Rubin Summit

-tucson-teststand T&S/SITCom

-usdfprod Production RSP at USDF

-usdfprod-prompt-processing Prod for USDF Prompt Processing
+Name Environment endpoint base base-lsp.lsst.codes (La Serena) ccin2p3 data-dev.lsst.eu (French Data Facility) idfprod data.lsst.cloud (Production RSP in GCP) minikube minikube.lsst.codes (GitHub Actions CI) roe rsp.lsst.ac.uk (UK Data Facility) roundtable-prod roundtable.lsst.cloud (SQuaRE services) summit summit-lsp.lsst.codes (Rubin Summit) tucson-teststand tucson-teststand.lsst.codes (T&S/SITCom) usdfprod usdf-rsp.slac.stanford.edu (Production RSP at USDF) usdfprod-prompt-processing Prod for USDF Prompt Processing